EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 The MeteoGate Participation Management policy outlines the agreements Data Consumers must respect.
 In addition, the MeteoGate Data Governance policy includes Data Consumer Fair Use.

+Open data can be accessed freely, but consumers must follow data usage rights and use data within terms of the licenses as specified in the metadata.
+In addition, consumers must comply with the Data Governance policy on fair use.

 Data Consumers must agree to the following MeteoGate Terms of Use:

-Open data can be accessed freely, but consumers must follow data usage rights and use data within terms of the licenses as specified in the metadata.
-In addition, consumers must comply with the Data Governance policy re. fair use.

   -	Any abusive behaviour towards other users or staff members will result in a warning, suspension or ban
   -	Users must comply with the law of their country when using MeteoGate